jianyuyanyu/AuthPermissions.AspNetCore/README.md

 If you have already built your application using an older version, then you need to look at the following "how up update" documents

 - For AuthPermissions.AspNetCore versions below 9 see [UpdateToVersion9.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion9.md)
-- From Migrating from AuthPermissions.AspNetCore 3, 4, 5 to 6.1 see [UpdateToVersion620.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion620.md).
-NOTE: you only need to do this if you are using the "Sign up for a new tenant, with versioning" (shortened to "Sign up Tenant") feature **AND** your multi-tenant uses [sharding](https://github.com/JonPSmith/AuthPermissions.AspNetCore/wiki/Sharding-explained).
-- From Migrating from AuthPermissions.AspNetCore 3, 4, 5 to 6.0 see [UpdateToVersion6.md](https://github.com/JonPSmith/AuthPermissions.AspNetCore/blob/main/UpdateToVersion5.md)

 The AuthP library also: